What is hazard tree management?

 Tree risk incorporates not just the condition of the tree, but also the potential target.
 So risk is:

 - potential for tree failure, plus

 - potential for serious loss should the tree fail, which includes:

 - potential for hitting and damaging target, including the frequency and duration of target presence within striking distance

 - value of target

-Hazard tree management is reduction of hazard through inspection and mitigation, balancing level of hazard against the desire to maintain large, beautiful trees on the site.
+Hazard tree management is reduction of risk from hazard trees through inspection and mitigation, balancing risk against the benefits of maintaining large, beautiful trees on the site.

 Hi!
 I’m not a lawyer, though I’ve talked to a few of them.
 This information is provided for general education but has not been checked by a lawyer and should not be considered legal advice, nor should it be relied upon in making management decisions.

 Traditionally, you have three levels of responsibility to people who visit your property: